Skip to main content

 AreaBest ForRelevant ToolsPractical Note

-Core Etsy feesUnderstanding exactly what Etsy deducts from each orderEtsy Fee Calculator, Stripe Fee CalculatorStart here.
+Etsy fee calculatorUnderstanding exactly what Etsy deducts from each orderEtsy Fee Calculator, Stripe Fee Calculator, PayPal Fee CalculatorStart here.
 Know your real per-order cost before setting any price.

 Offsite Ads impactEstimating the 12% or 15% ad fee on attributed ordersEtsy Offsite Ads Calculator, Etsy Pricing CalculatorOnce you pass $10K in annual sales, you cannot opt out.
 Model it early.